Green racket-tail: Description and taxonomy

-Ebird describes this bird as "A rare medium-sized parrot of lowland and foothill forest on Luzon.
-The two central tail feathers have extended shafts ending in a racket shape.
-Overall green in color, slightly darker on the back, with paler head and underparts and a pale bill.
-Male is more yellowish-green in color.
-Overlaps geographically with the Luzon racket-tail, but Green is found at lower elevations and lacks the brownish back.
-Also overlaps with Blue-naped parrot, but has a pale rather than red bill.
-Voice consists of ringing metallic squawks.
+This is a species of an all green parrot found only in the lowland forests of Luzon.
+The tail has two central tail feathers that end with racquets.

 They are sexually dimorphic.
 Males are entirely yellow-green, with paler underparts and head.
 The two central tail feathers are elongated with bare shafts and terminated with black rackets.
 Females are generally darker and less yellowish, while the bare tail shafts are shorter.
 Juveniles do not have rackets at the tail.
-It is the smallest of all the racquet-tails with a total length of about 29 centimeters.
+It is the smallest of all the racquet-tails with a total length of about 29 cm.